influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ## Transport Layer Security (TLS) settings `[tls]`

 Global configuration settings for Transport Layer Security (TLS) in InfluxDB.

+The InfluxDB default values for TLS `ciphers`, `min-version`, and `max-version` are listed in the [Constants section of the Go `crypto/tls` package documentation](https://golang.org/pkg/crypto/tls/#pkg-constants) and depend on the version of Go.
+Use the `SHOW DIAGNOSTICS` command to see the version of Go used to build InfluxDB.

 ### `ciphers = [ "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305", "TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256", ]`

-Determines the available set of cipher suites.
-See the https://golang.org/pkg/crypto/tls/#pkg-constants for a list of available ciphers, which depends on the version of Go (use the query `SHOW DIAGNOSTICS` to see the version of Go used to build InfluxDB).
-If not specified, uses the default settings from the Go `crypto/tls` package.
+Specifies the set of cipher suite IDs to negotiate.
+If not specified, uses the list of values from the Go `crypto/tls` package.

 Environment variable: `INFLUXDB_TLS_CIPHERS`

 ### `min-version = "tls1.2"`

 Minimum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from the Go `crypto/tls` package.
+If not specified, uses the minimum TLS value specified in the Go `crypto/tls` package.
+In this example, `tls1.2` specifies the same version as the `max-version` example, which would result in support for only TLS 1.2.

 Environment variable: `INFLUXDB_TLS_MIN_VERSION`

 ### `max-version = "tls1.2"`

 Maximum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from the Go `crypto/tls` package.
+If not specified, uses the maximum TLS value specified in the Go `crypto/tls` package.
+In this example, `tls1.2` specifies the same version as the `min-version` example, which would result in support for only TLS 1.2.

 Environment variable: `INFLUXDB_TLS_MAX_VERSION`